poteto/styleguides/uxd/ux-developer-onboarding.md

 ## Additional Research

-If you don't know the answer to a problem try to solve it yourself with Google first.
+If you don’t know the answer to a problem try to solve it yourself with Google first.
 If you are still stumped just ask for some help and anyone will be happy to help.